 All traffic routed through HTTPS.
 API endpoints are rate-limited and protected against common attack vectors including SQL injection, XSS, and CSRF.
 Infrastructure monitored 24/7.

 Automated daily backups with point-in-time recovery capability.
 Backups are encrypted and stored in geographically separate regions.
-Recovery procedures tested quarterly.

 Uploaded referral PDFs are processed in memory, parsed by AI, and stored in encrypted object storage.
 Documents are never cached in plaintext.
 Access is scoped to the sending and receiving practice only.